Ugdhar/SharingStuff/README.md

 Left Up render order
 Can be whatever size height/width
 Layers: BaseForeground, BaseBlocking, BaseWalkable
-spawnX and spawnY (Float) properties can be added to the map to specify a spawn point, or it defaults to (10,10)
+spawnX and spawnY (Float) properties can be added to the map to specify a spawn point, or it defaults to (1,1), the bottom left

 If you put a testmap.tmx file in the same folder as the jar file, it will load that map.
 *** You must edit your tmx file with notepad or something, and change the image path to be ../tilesets/basictiles.png (or things.png) or it will crash.